JHeisler/WeatherStation/README.md

 **Server Program**
 Run on the server, will need to install gevent/socketIO server (look up to see if server is included in gevent)

-"pip install gevent-socketio"
+-"pip install gevent-socketio"

-Might use redis for database- if so then install redis.
+-Might use redis for database- if so then install redis.